 The Early Upgrade Curve takes advantage of Mutanus’ hero power Devour to upgrade to Tavern-Tier three and Four early.
 The main benefit of that strategy is that you start finding stronger units a turn ahead of the rest of the lobby.
 Since we don’t lose stats, unlike other heroes that want to reach the higher Tavern-Tiers early, you often end up in a much stronger overall position.

-Turn One (Three Gold) – Buy Murloc Tidehunter, Sellemental, a scaling unit (Wrath Weaver, Micro Machine, Micro Mummy), or a minion with good stats.
+Turn one (three gold) – Buy Murloc Tidehunter, Sellemental, a scaling unit (Wrath Weaver, Pupbot, Micro Mummy, Impulsive Trickster), or a minion with good stats.

 If you bought a scaling unit, buy the strongest minion on Bob’s side of the board, such as a Yo-Ho-Og.
 Devour that minion and give its stats to one of your scaling units.

-If you bought just a minion with good stats in round one, buy a Tavern-Tier two minion that uses stats well (Mechs, Tough Tusk, Glyph Guardian, or Tormented Ritualist).
+If you bought just a minion with good stats in round one, buy a Tavern-Tier two minion that uses stats well (Mechs, Tough Tusk, Glyph Guardian).
 Then, Devour your Tavern-Tier one unit instead.
 After you guarantee the stats land on the right target, buy another minion.

 Turn Four (Six Gold) – If you already have a token, sell that, buy another minion from Bob’s board, and hero power that.
-Upgrade.
+Upgrade to T3.

 If you haven’t found a token, but Bob is offering one now, then buy it.
 Sell the weaker token, and Devour the other token.
-Upgrade.
+Upgrade to T3.

-Turn Seven (Nine Gold) – Upgrade to tier four if you haven’t already, or start finding minions for a triple or a win condition.
+Turn seven (nine gold) – Upgrade to T4 if you haven’t already, or start finding minions for a triple or a win condition.

-Turn Five (Seven Gold) – Upgrade to Tavern-Tier Three, Reroll, Devour the best target (the unit that uses stats least optimally (no keywords, no divine shield, etc.) and buy another unit to end your turn.
+Turn five (seven gold) – Upgrade to T3, Reroll, Devour the best target (the unit that uses stats least optimally (no keywords, no divine shield, etc.) and buy another unit to end your turn.
 If you chose to reroll and eat a minion last turn, you can’t do the above turn.
-While you can do well with less minions than others, you should still have at least four by this time.
+While you can do well with fewer minions than others, you should still have at least four by this time.

-Turn Six (Eight Gold) – Upgrade if you feel strong.
+Turn six (eight gold) – Upgrade to T4 if you feel strong.
 If not, hero power again.
 Buy two minions.

-Turn Seven (Nine Gold) – Upgrade to Tavern-Tier four, buy one minion.
-If you already are tier four, start finding minions for a triple or a win condition.
+Turn seven (nine gold) – Upgrade to T4, buy one minion.
+If you already are T4, start finding minions for a triple or a win condition.

 What you should know to understand Mutanus’ overall game plan